Schnouki/git-annex-remote-hubic/README.md

 - Authentication is done using OAuth 2.0: no need for your hubiC password!
 - Data integrity is checked using client-side and server-side MD5 checksums of your files
-- Written in Python 2 (only tested with 2.7, may work with 2.6)
+- Written in Python 3 (only tested with 3.4, should work with 3.3, may work with 3.2)
 - Uses the reputable [python-swiftclient](https://github.com/openstack/python-swiftclient) package
   to communicate with hubiC servers (official Python bindings from the OpenStack